joshbegley/nyt-latest/README.md

 `Inside an evangelical minister’s yearslong effort.`\
 https://nytimes.com/2022/11/29/podcasts/the-daily/supreme-court-abortion-roe-v-wade.html?searchResultPosition=2

-**China Regroups to Snuff Out a Wave of Covid Protests**\
+**With Intimidation and Surveillance, China Tries to Snuff Out Covid Protests**\
-`Officials are using the ruling Communist Party’s decades-old policy of repression and surveillance to quash the most widespread protests in decades.
+`Communist Party officials are using decades-old tactics, along with some new ones, to quash the most widespread protests in decades.
 But Xi Jinping is silent.`\
 https://nytimes.com/2022/11/29/world/asia/china-protest-covid-security.html?searchResultPosition=3

 **Can We Really Love Our Children Unconditionally?**\